swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 ~~~
 {: .output}

-The output tells us that it is a data frame.
-We can think of this as a spreadsheet in MS Excel, which many of us are familiar with.
+The output tells us that is a data frame.
+Think of this structure as a spreadsheet in MS Excel that many of us are familiar with.
-Data frames are very useful for organizing data and you will find them elsewhere when programming in R. A typical data frame of experimental data contains individual observations in rows and variables in columns.
+Data frames are very useful for storing data and you will use them frequently when programming in R.
+A typical data frame of experimental data contains individual observations in rows and variables in columns.

 We can see the shape, or [dimensions]({{ page.root }}/reference/#dimensions-of-an-array), of the data frame with the function `dim`: